abalter/mywebsite/content/ariel-balter-resume.md

 ## Goal
-_As a Ph.D. physicist, I have a solid quantitative and computational background which enabled me to successfully transition to biomedical data science: Bioinformatics and Statistics._
+_I have levereaged my quantitative and computational background as a Ph.D physicist to successfully transition to biomedical data science: Bioinformatics and Statistics._

-_I am working towards a graduate degree in statistics, and plan to increasingly include statistical analysis in my work and research.
+_I am also working towards a graduate degree in statistics, and plan to increasingly include statistical analysis in my work and research.
 I am open to volunteering my data science skills for non-profit organizations._